The medications acetaminophen and ibuprofen are available over the counter for many years.

 These medications can help with reducing pain, fever and most importantly inflammation.

 One of the most commonly known medications in NSAID group is aspirin that has many additional usage and indications because of its properties.

 Aspirin and naproxen are longer acting NSAID s and ibuprofen a shorter-acting one.

 When should you use ibuprofen rather than acetaminophen?

-In my opinion each person’s needs and tolerance are different than others.
-However, in general, if the treatment goal is to manage inflammation then ibuprofen will be the first choice (considering that the patient doesn’t have any bleeding, stomach problems, kidney failure and allergies to ibuprofen).
+In my opinion, each person’s needs and tolerance are different than others.
+However, in general, if the treatment goal is to manage inflammation then ibuprofen will be the first choice (except in patients with bleeding, stomach problems, kidney failure and allergies to ibuprofen).

-There are well known side effects of these medications that are widely known and emphasized, such as liver damage through high dosage of acetaminophen and bleeding and stomach discomfort by ibuprofen.
+There are well known side effects of these medications, such as liver damage through high dosage of acetaminophen and bleeding and stomach discomfort by ibuprofen.

-However there are common and serious side effects of acetaminophen and ibuprofen that are not well known to the public as well as by a large number of health care professionals and physicians.
+However there are common and serious side effects of acetaminophen and ibuprofen that aren’t well known to the public as well as by a large number of health care professionals and physicians.
 Therefore, these common side effects are usually misdiagnosed and ignored.

 I list some of serious and common side effects of using these two medications in the following tables.